-Put simply, you can’t be convicted of health care fraud unless the prosecutor can prove that you knew the claim you were submitting was fraudulent or a duplicate claim, or the documents you prepared would be used to submit a false claim.
+Put simply, you can't be convicted of health care fraud unless the prosecutor can prove that you knew the claim you were submitting was fraudulent or a duplicate claim or the documents you prepared would be used to introduce a false claim.

 Punishments for a Health Care Fraud Conviction

 The penalties for a health care fraud conviction can be harsh.
-Most cases involve a loss of over $950, meaning it can be filed as either a misdemeanor or a felony offense (wobbler).
+Most cases involve a loss of over $950, which can be filed as either a misdemeanor or a felony offense (wobbler).

 If you are convicted of felony health care fraud, the penalties include:

-- two, three, or a five-year sentence in a county jail;
+- two, three, or a five-year sentence in county jail;

 - fines up to $50,000 or double the amount of fraud;

-- probation that includes up to one year in a county jail.
+- probation that includes up to one year in county jail.

 How to Get Best Result in Health Care Fraud Cases

-I’ve been defending those individuals charged with health care fraud now for almost three decades in all of the Los Angeles County criminal courts, at both the state and federal level.
+I've been defending those individuals charged with health care fraud now for almost three decades in all of the Los Angeles County criminal courts, at the state and federal levels.
 To be the best:

 - you have to understand the crime;